zzstoatzz/alternatebuild.dev/posts/8_strings_matter.md

 </div>

-i worked a bit over the weekend on a [contribution](https://github.com/MarshalX/atproto/pull/451) to [Marshalx/atproto](https://github.com/MarshalX/atproto), a python client for [ATProtocol](https://atproto.com/) (the protocol that powers bluesky).
+i worked a bit over the past weekend on a [contribution](https://github.com/MarshalX/atproto/pull/451) to [MarshalX/atproto](https://github.com/MarshalX/atproto), a python client for [ATProtocol](https://atproto.com/) (the protocol that powers bluesky).

 <br>

 ## the issue

-there was an [open issue](https://github.com/MarshalX/atproto/issues/406) to implement validation for various string formats defined in the [at protocol spec](https://atproto.com/specs/lexicon#string-formats):
+there was an [open issue](https://github.com/MarshalX/atproto/issues/406) to implement [pydantic](https://docs.pydantic.dev/) validation for various string formats defined in the [at protocol spec](https://atproto.com/specs/lexicon#string-formats) that are relevant throughout the python client:

 | format | example | pattern/constraints |
 |--------|---------|---------|